Miguel A. Faria Jr.: Publications and editorships

 During 1993–1995, Faria was the editor of the Journal of the Medical Association of Georgia, taking that state medical journal to national prominence and controversy, which resulted in pressure on him to resign.
 Faria has also described the circumstances surrounding his resignation in correspondence and in his book Medical Warrior.
 In 1996 Faria founded and served as editor-in-chief of the Medical Sentinel of the Association of American Physicians and Surgeons (AAPS).
 As editor of the Medical Sentinel, Faria called for an "open data, public review policy in peer reviewed medical journalism."
 He called for other medical journal editors to post research data online thereby allowing investigators to validate scientific conclusions before public policy is implemented, particularly in the area of public health.
 The purpose of this policy is to ensure that public policy is dictated by sound scientific principles and not by premature assertions or tainted by politics or ideology.
 Faria left AAPS in 2002 to pursue other interests.

 From 2004 to 2010, Faria served on the editorial board of Surgical Neurology, an international journal of neurosurgery, formerly the Official International Journal of the Neurosurgical Societies of Belgium, Brazil, China, Romania, Russia, and Taiwan.
 Surgical Neurology International, its successor publication, was also headed by James I. Ausman, M.D., editor-in-chief.
 Faria was one of its editors, along with his colleague, Dr. Russell Blaylock.
 In 2003 Faria published a three part history of surgery article, "Violence, Mental Illness, and the Brain – A Brief History of Psychosurgery."
+This theme was later expanded with other controversial areas in neuroscience into a book.